 This is a temple not too far from the old market in Siem Reap, because it is not near the main food and tourist attractions, so not many people come here to see it, but everyone has visited so many temples in Angkor Wat , I haven’t seen the existence of a monk, but here I saw a monk bathing for those who came to pray.
 This method really makes me hard to understand, but I respect their religious beliefs very much.
 Seeing scoops of cold well water pouring on their heads, they showed a relatively painful expression, but they must be very happy in their hearts, because a saint bathed them and washed themselves away.
 The so-called sin.

 It’s very special here.
-It’s different from the dead stone I saw before.
+It’s different from the lifeless stones that I saw before.
 There are people here.
-The temple in Siem Reap City is more like a school, because the local monks teach in it.
-One of my favorite pictures was taken here: elephants guard the temple and the cat’s dream.
+The temple in Siem Reap is actually more like a school because the local monks teach in it.
+A photo I like very much was taken here: the elephant guards the temple and the cat’s dream.

 Came to this temple while walking around the city on the last day of Siem Reap.
 Very small.
 Almost no one.
 But some monks are telling the locals.
 I don't understand what I'm talking about.
 But the local people listened very seriously.
 A very quiet place.
 There are many stupas around the temple.